Name: Rebecca F. Miller Campbell

-I wrote this a few years ago as an ‘About Me’ on my personal website.
-Since the original writing of this, I’ve grown in immeasurable ways, added a husband to the mix, moved, moved on, acquired new skills.
+I wrote this several years ago as an ‘About Me’ on my personal website.
+Since the original writing of this, I’ve grown in immeasurable ways, added a husband (and house & kitty) to the mix, moved, moved on, acquired new skills.
 Despite that, I think it is still the truest reflection of me as a person…as a daughter, a sister, an Appalachian, a poet, an artist.
 It answers the hows & whys and, I think, one of the ultimate questions when it comes to any form of art: what makes an artist an artist?

 I am a product of all the love I’ve experienced or been witness to in 29 years.
 I am a Southern girl who memorizes moments & feelings & tries to articulate them as best I can so that my history is well documented & my love catalogued.
 So that no one ever doubts exactly how they made me feel.
 I am a girl who is in love with living.
 In love with all the small seemingly insignificant moments that occur every day…that make this life chaotic / messy / moving / beautiful / sorrowful / ugly / extraordinary.
 I am a girl who lives for words & songs, soft hands on foreheads & conversations that are not necessarily spoken.
 I am moved by grit, by grime, by people who roll up their sleeves & dig into the mess, without worrying about the consequence.
 I believe we all have the ability to heal.
 Ourselves & others.
 I believe we have to choose healing.
 Everyday.
 In the smallest of ways.
 Even if it’s sometimes just reminding ourselves to breathe.